7 Things To Know Before Going To The Dominican Republic

 A friendly “hola” (hello) and “gracias” (thank you) are great for friendly interactions and are often met with a warm response from locals.

-For those unfamiliar with the language, downloading a translation app could be very helpful.
+For those unfamiliar with the language, downloading a translation app could be helpful.

 Most of the tour operators and representatives speak good English as well as the staff at the lobby and managers.